MicrosoftDocs/powerapps-docs/articles/add-images-pictures-audio-video.md

 ## Add media from a file ##
-You can choose which media option to add.
-For example, if you have some pictures or a video available, consider adding one of these.
+You can choose which kind of media file to add, for example, pictures, video, or audio.

 1. On the **Content** tab, select **Media**.
 2. Under **Media**, select **Images**, **Videos**, or **Audio**, and then select **Browse**: